stuartellis/tf-tasks/README.md

 - Generate a `tmp/tf/` directory for artifacts.
 - Only change the contents of the `tf/` and `tmp/tf/` directories.
 - Copy the contents of the `template/` directories to new units and contexts.
 These provide consistent structures for each component.

+The `tft:image` tasks enable you to create and use container images that include the contents of a project along with the tooling and the software that you need to run it.

 ### Units